xRuiAlves/SINF-2020-Programming-Competition/p3/README.md

 - Start with a capital letter;
 - Have at least two distinct words (separated by at least one space);
-- Include at last one vowel;
+- Include at least one vowel;
 - Not include any digits.

 Filtering the valid titles by hand would be a nightmare, so it is up to you to automate this process!